fndvit/mds-udg-viz-i-dgpcd-hackathon-24/data/README.md

 ## IMDB Movies Dataset
 IMDB Dataset of top 1000 movies and tv shows.

+Additionally you could also explore [IMDb Non-commercial](https://developer.imdb.com/non-commercial-datasets/) datasets.
+Free to use for academic purposes.

 ### Content
 * **Poster_Link:** Link of the poster that imdb using
 * **Series_Title:** Name of the movie